WordPress/gutenberg/docs/how-to-guides/block-tutorial/applying-styles-with-stylesheets.md

 Like scripts, you can enqueue your block's styles using the `block.json` file.

-Use the `editorStyle` property to a CSS file you want to load in the editor view, and use the `style` property for a CSS file you want to load on the frontend when the block is used.
+Use the `editorStyle` property to a CSS file you want to load in the editor view, and use the `style` property for a CSS file you want to load on frontend also when the block is used.

 For example: